harupy/dsb2019/README.md

 ## Worked

 - Using `title` as `categorical_feature`.
+(Everyone does this.)
 - Truncation (use one assessment for each `installation_id`).
 - `percentile_boundaries` (increased the public LB score, but this forces predicted labels to have the same distribution as the train set.
 The private set might have different label distribution.)

 ## Techniques

-- Data profiler
+- Data profiler.
-- features scripts
+- features scripts.
-- Be modular
+- Be modular.
-- doctest for small functions
+- doctest for small functions.
+- feather.
-- feather
+- Profiler

-## Why Kaggle doesn't give us the information of submission errors.
+## Why Kaggle doesn't give us the information of submission errors?

 > If Kaggle does not reduce number of submissions for failure, we can probe a lot of submissions with 1 bit of information each.
 For instance, deliberately add a bug to code if the first row in private test is Bird Measurer or not.
 So, they are smart enough and they have a reason to do so.

+## IOError

+On Kaggle kernel, The disk utility is limited to 4.9 GB.
+Saving large amount of data might cause IOError.